Medical Plans

 Weight Loss (Including surgery)Limited CoverageLimited coverage***Limited coverage***Not covered

-*Benefits for Kaiser enrollees who are retired and Medicare-eligible differ in some respects from the benefits for active employees and pre-Medicare retirees.
+*Benefits for retired Kaiser enrollees who are eligible for Medicare differ in certain aspects from the benefits available to active employees and retirees who haven’t reached Medicare age yet.

-** Remember, when you see an out-of-network provider for care, the provider may charge more than the POS Allowance.
-If this is the case, you are responsible for paying the balance in addition to your coinsurance.
+**Please note, if you choose to seek care from an out-of-network provider, they may charge more than the POS Allowance.
+In such instances, you will be responsible for paying the balance in addition to your coinsurance.

-***Surgical benefits are available only at Centers of Blue Distinction.
+***Surgical benefits are exclusively accessible at Centers of Blue Distinction.

 Limitation and Exclusions